Yemen In 'Clear And Present Danger' Of Massive Famine After Years Of Violence

 "The toll is unbearably high," Mark Lowcock told the U.N.
 Security Council on Tuesday.
 "The immune systems of millions of people on survival support for years on end are now are literally collapsing, making them — especially children and the elderly — more likely to succumb to malnutrition, cholera and other diseases."

 Last month, the U.N.
-Office for the Coordination of Humanitarian Affairs said eight million people were desperately dependent on aid and some 3.5 million more risked joining them.
-But Lowcock said Tuesday that even as stark as those numbers were, they did not do justice to the crisis now ravaging Yemen.
+Office for the Coordination of Humanitarian Affairs said 8 million people were desperately dependent on aid and some 3.5 million more risked joining them.
+But Lowcock said Tuesday that even as stark as those numbers were, they did not do justice to the crisis in Yemen.

 Based on new surveys and analysis, his office said as many as 14 million people — or about half the whole country's population — could soon be "entirely reliant on external aid for survival."
 And with violence still raging in the key port city of Hodeidah, where Saudi-backed Yemeni forces launched an offensive on Houthi rebels earlier this year, the international aid operation risks disruption in its own right.

-"In the absence of a cessation of hostilities, especially around Hudaydah, where fighting for more than four months now has damaged the key facilities and infrastructure on which the aid operation relies, the relief effort will ultimately be simply overwhelmed," Lowcock said.
+"In the absence of a cessation of hostilities, especially around Hodeidah, where fighting for more than four months now has damaged the key facilities and infrastructure on which the aid operation relies, the relief effort will ultimately be simply overwhelmed," Lowcock said.
 "The time, surely, has come for all the parties to heed these warnings."

 None of the parties in Yemen's complex war has heeded those warnings yet.